Originally published in the Canadian Business Franchise magazine on March 27, 2014

 Q: Why are mediation and arbitration important in the resolution of franchise disputes today?

 For one thing, franchising has become big business in Canada.
-It is estimated there are more than 78,000 franchise units across the country, directly employing more than one million people, accounting for one out of every five consumer dollars spent in Canada on goods and services and representing 10 per cent of the country’s gross domestic product (GDP).
+It is estimated there are nearly 100,000 franchise units across the country, directly representing more than 1.5 million jobs, accounting for one out of every five consumer dollars spent in Canada on goods and services and representing 5 per cent of the country’s gross domestic product (GDP).

 The first principle is that a franchisor must provide a disclosure document—which outlines in considerable detail the franchise being offered—to the prospective franchisee, unless an exemption is available.

 Specifically, the disclosure document must be provided at least 14 days before the prospective franchisee (a) signs any agreement relating to the franchise or (b) pays any consideration to the franchisor or the franchisor’s associate relating to the franchise.

 If the disclosure document is not provided—or if it is provided, but contains deficiencies—within that period, then the franchisee will have the statutory right to rescind the franchise agreement.
 This right will hold for two years in the case of no disclosure or 60 days in the case of deficient disclosure, starting from the date the franchisee signed the agreement.